grant-king/ML_progress/log.md

 **Thoughts:** Worked on several apps and connecting templates to each.
 The first is just the homepage view using the template from Corey's video tutorials.
 There is also a landing page and page that will be a movie showcase, starting with the item detail view.
 There is a polls app as well that I used to confirm early things were working, I will remove that.

+Day 86: October 5, 2018

+**Today's Progress:** Continued custom Django site, django_three.
+Added movies library app and am done planning layout for item detail page.

+**Thoughts:** I found another theme from Start Bootstrap called Grayscale: https://startbootstrap.com/template-overviews/grayscale/ .
+I am building the templates so that the image behind the gradient background will change with every new movie.
+The header button will link to the trailer or initiate the pop-out and play if I can find the right scripts and styles for that.
+Title, poster, and tagline follow.
+Then Synopsys paired with featured image followed by two more copies paired with smaller images.
+I forgot how to do so much with CSS as it has been years since I've looked at it.
+I'm worse with HTML but luckily all of the tags are already there for me to just rearrange, copy and modify.

+Day x: October x, 2018

+**Today's Progress:** Working with tmdbsimple library to interact with the movie database api at tmbd.org and Django templating engine to prepare dynamic pages given a movie's imdb or tmdb id #.

+**Thoughts:** Today had many hiccups but eventually I got the view to fetch data using the tmdbsimple library and have the templating engine refer to movie data to generate the page content.
 <!---

 Day x: October x, 2018